ananth0012345/BITS-F464-ML-Project-24-25-Sem-1/README.md

 # BITS F464: Machine Learning Assignment

-## A Comparative Analysis of Sequence Prediction Models for Image Transformation in the IPARC Dataset
+## Comparative Analysis of Context-Aware and Context-Free Models for Sequence Prediction on the IPARC Dataset

 ### Group Members:
 - **Arnav Goyal** - 2021A7PS2596G